dsyer/presos/decks/microservice-security.md

 * Supported on practically all servers natively and out of the box
 * Ubiquitous support on the client side in all languages
 * Good support in Spring Security
-* Spring Boot autoconfigured out of the box
+* Spring Boot autoconfigures it out of the box

 Example: